gpsportsclub20/Vir_Pro/source/02_CodeOnline/Excel.rst

 Conventions Used
 ================
-It is conventional for code snippets to be displayed in boxed section as below for ease of reference.
+It is conventional for code snippets to be displayed in boxed section for ease of reference.

 .. note::